 It’s all about balance.
 Let children pick books they want to read.
 The book can be read together with a stronger reader, the child could listen to the audio version, it could be read aloud by a fluent reader, and/or the child could take a picture walk through the book.

-Of course, we also want children to practice their decoding skills in an instructional level text and build their confidence and fluency in independent level texts too.
+Of course, we also want children to practice their decoding skills in decodable texts to learn to read.

 My child is ready for a chapter book but says they are too hard and wants to keep reading picture books.
 What do I do?